rlk/panoptic/data/ABOUT.md

 ## Oculus Rift and 3D TV Modes

-To engage a stereoscopic 3D viewing mode, navigate the Config panel up a level and down to config/stereoscopic.
+    To select a stereoscopic 3D viewing mode, navigate the Config panel up a level and down to config/stereoscopic.
 An Oculus short-cut button is also provided.

 ## Everything else